OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 Each heuristic, when presented with a source node and a candidate (workspace node), answers 'yes', 'no', or 'no information'.
-'Yes' means that according to the rule the two nodes refer to the same taxon, 'no' means they refer to different taxa, and 'no information' means that this rule provides no information as to whether the nodes refer to the same taxon.
+'Yes' means that according to the rule, the two nodes refer to the same taxon, 'no' means they refer to different taxa, and 'no information' means that this rule provides no information as to whether the nodes refer to the same taxon.

-The answers are assigned numeric scores of 1 for yes, 0 for no information, and -1 for no.  Roughly speaking, a candidate that a heuristic gives a no is eliminated; one that is unique in getting a yes is selected, and if there are no yeses or no unique yes, more heuristics are consulted.
+The answers are assigned numeric scores of 1 for yes, 0 for no information, and -1 for no.  A candidate that a heuristic gives a no is eliminated, one that is unique in getting a yes is selected, and if there are no yeses or no unique yes, more heuristics are consulted.

 The heuristics are applied in the order in which they are listed above.
 The outcome is sensitive to the ordering.
-The ordering is forced to some extent by internal logic, and the final ordering was determined by extensive trial and error.
+The ordering is forced to some extent by internal logic, but overall the ordering was determined by trial and error.

 If there is a single candidate that is not rejected by any heuristic, it is aligned to that candidate.